 “Everything,” Mr. Gold says.
-“Our presence there was ostensibly to shut down an international villain group, but really we were investigating the second Fear event.
+“Our presence there was to shut down the cloak Kassandra and her allies, but we were also investigating the second Fear event.
 After Syria, Rorschach disappeared.
 Until last night, when it appeared in the hands of Pandahead.”

 “They were connected,” Epione says.
 “Does your file say anything about there being other people connected to Rorschach?”

 “No,” Mr. Gold says.
 “Unfortunately that was beyond what I was able to gather.”